coredns/coredns.io/content/plugins/cache.md

   checking to see if the entry is available from the source. **REFRESH_MODE** defaults to `immediate`.
 Setting this value to `verify` can lead to increased latency when serving stale responses, but will prevent stale entries from ever being served if an updated response can be retrieved from the source.
+  In `immediate` mode, concurrent requests for the same expired entry dispatch at most one background refresh.
+  **VERIFY_TIMEOUT** is only valid with `verify` and bounds how long the cache waits for the upstream verify before falling back to the stale entry.
+The verify continues in the background and refreshes the cache when it eventually succeeds, so subsequent queries see the fresh entry.
+The default of `0` means wait until the upstream's own timeout (the original `verify` behavior).
+Example: `serve_stale 1h verify 100ms`.
 * `servfail` cache SERVFAIL responses for **DURATION**.
 Setting **DURATION** to 0 will disable caching of SERVFAIL responses.
 If this option is not set, SERVFAIL responses will be cached for 5 seconds.  **DURATION** may not be greater than 5 minutes.